12 June 2017

 I don't just paint for visual beauty I also paint for financial rewards.
 My whole life is not dedicated to art.
 I think I am much more well rounded than that.
 If all you did was paint then I think you would be quite a boring person.
 I hate reading artists statements when they write shit like "I have only ever wanted to paint all my life.
 Painting is everything to me."
 I have been very lucky to meet artists who have sold more than the average artist and I can assure you they have healthy interests outside of art.

 In the last three years more of my time has been dedicated to property renovations than to art.
 Quite simply because property renovations is more profitable than selling a painting for a couple of hundred dollars.
 My interests can change depending on where the money is.
 It can change between share trading/investing, property renovations, selling art and automated trading currencies using MT4.
 I also had a girlfriend that took up too much of my time.
-Now that she is gone from my life I have started up my own investment bank.

 Just to clarify something.